ShTuran/Practical-Ethical-Hacking/blue-ctf.md

 I used Metasploit for this but upon several attempt - all of my trial failed!

-The problem was - I did not set up my lhost propery (which I was using THM - I needed to set up as tun0)
+The problem was - I did not set up my lhost properly (which I was using THM - I needed to set up as tun0)

 So opon problem solved, let's do 2nd step: